sushengyang/wwblog/source/2016-03-03-anomaly-detection-using-stl.md

 The remainder is essentially a normalized version of the original series, so this is what we monitor for anomalies.
 Remainder series drops are readily apparent.
 What counts as alert-worthy is up to the user, but the drop we induced in early 1952 would likely count.

+Though here we're just going with default parameters, [STL supports a fair number of parameters](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/stl.html).
+They allow you to control things like the number of observations per period, the smoothing behavior responsible for separating the seasonal and trend components, the "robustness" (i.e., outlier insensitivity) of the fitted model and so forth.
+Most of these parameters require some understanding of how the underlying algorithm works.
+I won't go into that here since this is an overview.

 Here's some code to display the actuals against the thresholds.
 Install the ggplot2 R package if you don't already have it.

 ~~~ R